Mbed-TLS/mbedtls/SECURITY.md

 We use the following classification of attacks:

+### Remote attacks

-- **Remote Attacks:** The attacker can observe and modify data sent over the network.
+The attacker can observe and modify data sent over the network.
 This includes observing the content and timing of individual packets, as well as suppressing or delaying legitimate messages, and injecting messages.
-- **Timing Attacks:** The attacker can gain information about the time taken by certain sets of instructions in Mbed TLS operations.
-- **Physical Attacks:** The attacker has access to physical information about the hardware Mbed TLS is running on and/or can alter the physical state of the hardware.

-### Remote attacks

 Mbed TLS aims to fully protect against remote attacks and to enable the user application in providing full protection against remote attacks.
 Said